EhudKirsh/NodeJS-Unbuffered-Input-Raw-Mode-TUI/README.md

 Below is shown what this demo looks like in PowerShell (Windows) and Termux (Android).
 This should work wherever NodeJS run, so on other OS as well.
 To run this demo, save it as a file and run in a terminal: `node "Path to where you saved this script/UnbufferedInputRawMode.js`.
 This is what I call this script, because this is what I understand this concept is technically called.
 I like to use `$Home` (`C:\Users\<UserName>`) and `/sdcard` (`storage/shared`) shortcuts for paths in PowerShell and Termux as you'll see below.
 Each option has its own message and function, and I demonstrate List/ls here for the current directory from which this demo runs.

 There is also a KeyboardTest.js file here as well which you can run in the same way, and what it does is it tests the code that NodeJS has for various key presses, including combinations with Shift ⇧, Ctrl and Alt.
-<br>This is useful if you want to add more keys and combinations to control UnbufferedInputRawMode.js, or for other applications.
+This is useful if you want to add more keys and combinations to control UnbufferedInputRawMode.js, or for other applications.

 You can save both scripts as files by copying them or downloading them, as they're also attached.
 <br>Both scripts are entirely self-contained and require no external dependencies to work, not even each other.